acvillazon/ApiMedia/README.md

 * It is recommended that we use the rules plugins of arb [Airbnb](https://www.npmjs.com/package/eslint-config-airbnb).

-En resumen, We need to install
+In resume, We need to install
 `eslint`
 `prettier`
 `eslint-plugin-node`